whily/notes/osx-env.md

-Notes of step by step instructions of tuning OSX into a developer-friendly environment.
+Notes of step by step instructions of tuning OS X into a developer-friendly environment.

 ### Install Xcode

-Xcode can be installed from App Store, by with the following fast
+Xcode can be installed from App Store, or with the following fast
 trick: type *gcc* at terminal, and select *Get Xcode* from the popup dialog.